cobudget-old/cobudget/doc/SQL queries.md

            ON memberships.member_id = contrib.user_id AND memberships.group_id = contrib.group_id
 GROUP BY memberships.group_id;

+## Buckets where staus is funded and there's no paid_at date

+SELECT groups.name, buckets.id, buckets.group_id, buckets.status, buckets.funded_at, buckets.paid_at,
+       buckets.archived_at, contrib.total
+FROM buckets
+LEFT JOIN (SELECT bucket_id, sum(amount) AS total
+           FROM contributions
+           GROUP BY bucket_id) AS contrib
+           ON buckets.id = contrib.bucket_id
+INNER JOIN groups ON groups.id = buckets.group_id
+WHERE buckets.paid_at IS NULL;

 ## Groups with money left in archived users

 SELECT memberships.group_id, groups.name, sum(alloc.total_allocations), sum(contrib.total_contributions),